top of page

 This kind of “if ya play, ya get paid” rule was great for musicians such as, Symphony players, Recording studio session-players, and bands that had Recording deals with a record company.
 And that’s largely because in those music biz scenarios there was almost always enough money floating around management n’ such to be able to pay “Union scale” wages to Union musicians.
 Or, in some cases, be able to even pay “above scale” wages.

-But, for Nightclub gigs in the early-‘70’s - which were back then as they still are now - oftentimes the bread n’ butter of a musicians yearly earnings?
+But, for Nightclub gigs in the early-‘70’s?
+Which were back then, as they still are now, oftentimes the bread n’ butter of a musicians yearly earnings.
 Not so much.

 Here’s why:

-Along with your yearly Union Membership Dues (which at the time were at about $40 a year) you also had other “dues” to pay.
+Along with your yearly Union Membership Dues (which at the time were at about $30 a year) you also had other “dues” to pay.
 Boy, Howdy – did’ya.
-So, for each gig you played within the boundaries of your own local - Local #6 in this example – you paid your Local the amount of 5% in “Work Dues.”
+So, for each gig you played within the boundaries of your own local - Local 6 in this example – you paid your Local the amount of 5% in “Work Dues.”
 And this came “off the top” (i.e., your gross pay).

-However, if you played outside of your Local – in another Locals area?
 Then it was 5% to your Local, and an extra 2% to the other Local.
-That extra 2% was called: “Traveling Dues.”

 Though we had many other more colorful names for it.